-- Collection of data does not interrupt the production process. - UAV is capable of sampling regions of interest that are otherwise inaccessible by a human operator. - Results are available in real-time allowing the realtime adjustment of the UAV's flight path to optimize the results of the fragmentation analysis.
+- Collection of data does not interrupt the production process. - UAV is capable of sampling regions of interest that are otherwise inaccessible by a human operator. - Results are available in real-time allowing the real-time adjustment of the UAV's flight path to optimise the results of the fragmentation analysis. - Real-time results also allow the immediate adjustment and optimisation of blast designs. - Surface sampling errors are reduced with high-frequency measurements (e.g. a UAV measurement campaign every eight hours).